-I have written a book for Trauma Survivors and Veterans that will be Available for Purchase soon on Amazon.
+I have written a book for Trauma Survivors and Veterans that is available on Amazon at a discounted price currently.

 From Victim Into Victor The Ultimate Guide to Overcoming Abuse, Trauma and PTSD

 Recently there has been a re-classification of P.T.S.D. and an important change has been made–Post Traumatic Stress is just that.
 It’s no longer called a disorder!

 It is the natural result of what happens when an individual is exposed to potentially dis-integrating stimuli and the body dissociates the events from the mind and body in a perpetual cycle of ongoing trauma.

 When an individual is diagnosed with PTS it carries a significant stigma.

 This is not only dishonoring to the brave people who struggle with this difficulty, but it creates unrealistic stereotypes of people being unable to control themselves.
 This keeps people stuck in a terrible cycle.

 Let’s get together and find the resources to reach the people most affected by this condition.

 The Following Is An Excerpt from the Personal Development Show: The Way of the Phoenix: Turn Trauma Into Triumph Episode 2